Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Emulating a numerical ocean model

 \subsection{Evaluating the surrogate models}

-The test dataset is comprised of simulation data from SINMOD spanning nine different days: May 28, May 29, May 4, May 10, May 11 in 2021, and June 21, June 22, September 8, and September 9 in 2022.
-The setup for the test data mirrors that of the training data and includes 72 time segments, each treated as independent from one another and from the training set.
-However, the test data is not detrended as the training data, as the emulator is expected to predict the salinity field directly from measurements.
-Therefore, the observation model for the test data is given by
+The test dataset is comprised of numerical simulation data from SINMOD spanning nine different days: May 4, May 10, May 11, May 28, and May 29 in 2021, and June 21, June 22, September 8, and September 9 in 2022.
+The setup for the test data mirrors that of the training data, and for each date, there are 9 time segments for a total of 72 time segments across the nine dates.
+The two estimated surrogate models in Section \ref{subsec:app_estimation}, NStat-Sep and NStat-AD, are used to model the test data.